 - E. No more than three adjacent attached units may have the same façade designs.
-Differentiation between adjacent units may be accomplished by a change in materials, building height, color, roof form, or setbacks. - F. Garage doors facing an internal or exterior street must use decorative design treatments to enhance their appearance, including, but not limited to, carriage-style doors or window inserts. - G. Buildings with garages abutting an alley must have garage doors facing and accessible from said alley. - H. All units must have a front door providing pedestrian access and a minimum 4-foot wide walkway, constructed of concrete or decorative pavers, must extend from the front door to the pathway or sidewalk system required by paragraph B above. - I. Front doors must have either a glass element in the door, or sidelights and a transom around it. - J. Columns on the front elevation or otherwise visible from the public view shall have a minimum 2-foot base constructed of brick or stone to match the front facade.
+Differentiation between adjacent units may be accomplished by a change in materials, building height, color, roof form, or setbacks. - F. Garage doors facing an internal or exterior street must use decorative design treatments to enhance their appearance, including, but not limited to, carriagestyle doors or window inserts. - G. Buildings with garages abutting an alley must have garage doors facing and accessible from said alley. - H. All units must have a front door providing pedestrian access and a minimum 4-foot wide walkway, constructed of concrete or decorative pavers, must extend from the front door to the pathway or sidewalk system required by paragraph B above. - Front doors must have either a glass element in the door, or sidelights and a transom around it.